Landlord’s Right To Entry in Montana

 Can a Tenant Change the Locks Without Permission in Montana?

 Montana tenants can’t change locks without the landlord’s written permission.
-Whenever changing a lock, the law also requires tenants to ensure the landlord has working keys so as to preserve his rights of access.
-There are serious penalties for unauthorized lock changes: the landlord can terminate the rental agreement.
+Whenever removing or replacing a lock, or adding one not supplied by the landlord, the law also requires tenants to ensure the landlord has working keys so as to preserve his rights of access.

 What Can a Tenant Do If the Landlord Enters Illegally in Montana?